snieda/tsl2nano/tsl2.nano.h5/nano.h5.md

 	* path-expression: the expression is a path from a bean-attribute to another one - through one or more relations. expression example: _person.organization.name_.
 	* rule-expression: the expression is an existing rule name.
 	* sql-expression: the expression is an existing query name.
-	* restful-expression: the expression is the url of a restful-service
+	* url-expression: the expression is the url of a restful-service
+	* simple-expression: any expression with ant-like variables

 All available attribute instances: